timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 638.md

     * (E) a detailed description of appeals of Phase III awards and notices of noncompliance with the SBIR Policy Directive and the STTR Policy Directive filed by the Administrator with Federal agencies;

-    * (F) an accounting of funds, initiatives, and outcomes under the Commercialization Readiness Program; and
+    * (F) an accounting of funds, initiatives, and outcomes under the Commercialization Readiness Program;

-    * (G) a description of the extent to which Federal agencies are providing in a timely manner information needed to maintain the database described in subsection (k);
+    * (G) a description of the extent to which Federal agencies are providing in a timely manner information needed to maintain the database described in subsection (k); and

+    * (H) with respect to a Federal agency to which subsection (f)(1) or (n)(1) applies, whether the Federal agency has complied with the applicable subsection for the year covered by the report;

   * (8) to provide for and fully implement the tenets of Executive Order No. 13329 (Encouraging Innovation in Manufacturing);